How to Move Across the Country in 15 Steps

 Before You Begin…

-Consider hiring a full-service moving company that can do everything from pack your belongings to hauling them in the back of a moving truck and transporting them to the final destination.
-If you can budget for this expense, it will likely allow you to spend more time on the move logistics, so you don’t have to spend so much time on the physical aspect.
-It will cost more in the long run, but it could save time and stress on your end.
+Customers may want to consider hiring a full-service moving company that can do everything from packing up belongings to hauling them in the back of a moving truck and transporting them to the final destination.
+If it’s at all possible to budget for this expense, it will likely leave more time for planning the move logistics while eliminating the better part of the physical aspect.
+It will cost more in the long run, but it could save time and stress.

 - Use online moving calculators to create a budget beforehand.